southwick-associates/salic/vignettes/README.md

 ### License Sales (sale)

-The license sale table includes 5 variables.
+The license sales table includes 5 variables.
 No primary key is needed; the table links to customers and license types using foreign keys.

 ``` r
 data(sale)